Sport Management Testimonials

 Throughout my years at Fisher, I was regularly pushed to achieve my very best with the main objective of finding not just a job in the sport industry, but a job I would love after graduation.
 The gifted professors were never shy about sharing their experiences, good or bad, to better shape students' expectations and goals for post graduation.
 Professors such as Scott Bryson devoted himself to making sure every student gained the necessary field experience and contacts they needed to not just make an educated decision about their future in sports, but to secure a position based on that experience.
 Their never-ending list of contacts and alumni made finding a practicum and internships easy and exciting.
 The possibilities were endless.

-My experience and education at Fisher led to my current position of Marketing Coordinator at Watkins Glen International.
-I never imagined at graduation that I would work in the motorsports industry, but the Sport Management program at Fisher prepared me for a successful career in any sport.
 Unlike some colleges, the professors at Fisher continue to stay in touch post graduation, whether to recommend a position or to just say hello.
 That constant contact and the on-going relationship with the College prompts me to return every year.
 At my most recent visit, I brought NASCAR Sprint Cup Series driver Greg Biffle to Buffalo Bills Training Camp as part of a media tour to promote a race in August.
-Standing on the field in Growney Stadium, I couldn't help but think of where I'd be today had I not chosen to become a Sport Management major at St. John Fisher College.
+Standing on the field in Growney Stadium, I couldn't help but think of where I'd be today had I not chosen to become a sport management major at St. John Fisher College.

 Rob Crean '06